epiforecasts/eval-germany-sp-nowcasting/_targets.md

 #> Establish _targets.R and _targets_r/targets/max_report_delay.R.
 ```

-  - Define hospitalisations by date of report
+  - Define hospitalisations by date of report.
+Note that here the
+    targets is defined to never update if a data exists for a previous
+    date.
+This is because the truth date for previous days can change
+    slightly over time as negative cases are adjusted for leading to
+    spurious refits.

 <!-- end list -->